SaltSouls/Shifty/README.md

 - - - - -

-Shifty is a small, community driven, palette generation script based on the PyxelEdit feature.&nbsp;It offers multiple different palette generation options; from shading to mixing,&nbsp;as well as the ability to customize its various settings to your liking.
+Shifty is a small, community driven, palette generation script based on the PyxelEdit feature.
+It offers multiple different palette generation options; from shading to mixing, as well as the ability to customize its various settings to your liking.

 <div align="center">